A computer crashes with a STOP Error, also called as, Blue Screen of Death and Critical Error while attempting to connect it to a Dial-Up Internet:

 Disable BIOS Caching & Shadowing

 BIOS stands for Basic Input Output System.
-As instructed in the Critical Error, you may have to try disabling the BIOS Caching and Shadowing feature that typically do not support many PCs/ laptops.
+As instructed in the Critical Error, you may have to try disabling the BIOS Caching and Shadowing feature that typically does not support many PCs/ laptops.
 Here’s how:

 1. Restart your system, press F2 or Delete key repeatedly until BIOS Configuration screen appears.